 Queensland Airports Limited

-- regular engagement with the Bindal Peoples and Wulgurukaba Traditional Owners to build long-term, positive and meaningful relationships; and,
+- Regular engagement with the Bindal Peoples and Wulgurukaba Traditional Owners to build long term, positive and meaningful relationships.

 Economic Impact and Public Benefit

-- Independent analysis estimates that the infrastructure funded by the NAIF loan will generate around $94 million in economic benefits for the region over the next 30 years through additional regional visitor spend, traveller time savings and other benefits to the public.
+- Independent analysis forecasts that the infrastructure funded by the NAIF loan will generate approximately $82m in economic benefits for the region over the next 30 years through additional regional visitor spend, traveller time savings and other benefits.

 NAIF’s media release regarding the Investment Decision to Queensland Airports Limited can be found here